 Special Collections began acquiring manuscript collections in 1977, when Special Collections was known as the Southern Highlands Research Center (SHRC).
 SHRC’s mission was to collect materials documenting Asheville as a diverse Appalachian urban area.
 While the urban Appalachian focus has been retained, other collections from across Western North Carolina have been added as Special Collections’ mission has expanded to meet the needs of undergraduate research programs at UNC Asheville.
-Included in the manuscript collections are materials that center on race and ethnicity, forestry, religion, Asheville’s urban renewal, WWI and WWII, environmental stewardship, local businesses, arts and crafts, and other local, regional, national and international materials of interest to the undergraduate researcher, the scholar and the general user.
+Our manuscript collections document tourism, outdoor receation, race and ethnicity, forestry, religion, Asheville’s urban renewal, WWI and WWII, environmental stewardship, local businesses, arts and crafts, and other regional topics.

 Gus and Emma Adler Collection, [M2011.10] A small collection photographs documenting the Sky Club owned and operated by Gus and Emma Adler in Asheville from the 1930s to the 1950s.
 Other photos are of the Adlers and their friends and family.
 Also included are biographical recollections and photocopies of clippings and documents about the Sky Club.

 Agudas Israel Synagogue Collection, [M2013.01].
 Materials covering the history of the congregation and Jewish families in Hendersonville, NC.
 The collection includes primary and secondary documents, oral histories and photographs